 what he is eating seems so insipid

-And already the apple’s half vanished.
+And the apple’s already half finished.

 The child bites again – and with every bit more

-the forward glance precedes the morsels–
+it is the forward glance that precedes the morsels–

 “I hardly savoured it and have reached the core!”

 every possible pleasure from his mouth have banned.

 #GuidoGozzano (December 19, 1883 – August 9, 1916) was an Italian poet and writer.

 The poem #Parabola [Parable] is from his early collection La via del rifugio (1907), and it marked the beginning of Gozzano’s career.
 In this poem we find his desire to communicate, to dialogue with the reader, and in doing this Gozzano “sets aulic verse against prose, setting off sparks”, as Montale stated.
 The ironic pessimism of the poet is evident in this work, as is his need to question the existential problems of the world around him.
 What is life?
 And what is the sense of life?
 Why are we always after something more?